petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 Kicking himself for not thinking of it before class, Steven shot up his hand.
 "She left all her non-approved electronic devices outside the Faraday cage?"

-The instructor smiled "Good answer, and yes that was your first test.
+"Good answer, and yes that was your first test.
 Never forget that in this day and age the only thing you can really trust with a secret is pen and paper."